 For many procedures, surgeons are expected to gain clinical competency after 10 cases, but the investigators identified a much steeper learning curve for ACL reconstruction.
 For example, if a patient fell between case 11 and 60 of a surgeon’s career, they were 3.7 times more likely to have a subsequent surgery than if they fell in a case over 150.

-“Although fairly routine, ACL reconstruction is a complex procedure that has many potential pitfalls,” says Robert Marx, MD, an attending orthopedic surgeon on the HSS Sports Medicine and Shoulder Service and co-author.
+“Although fairly routine, ACL reconstruction is a complex procedure that has many potential pitfalls,” says Robert Marx, MD, an attending orthopedic surgeon on the HSS Sports Medicine Service and co-author.
 “While the relationship between surgical volume and outcome has been well established, these data indicate that we need to continue to improve the way we train surgeons.”

 Read the full Discovery to Recovery Fall 2012 issue.